Skip to content

 FieldRequiredTypeDescriptionExample

-timeoutTrueINTMaximum time in seconds to wait for the list operation before failing.30
+timeoutTrueINTMaximum time (in seconds) to wait for the operation before it times out.60

 Outputs